JuliaLang/www_old.julialang.org/learning/index.md

 - [Julia Cookbook](https://www.packtpub.com/application-development/julia-cookbook/) by Jalem Raj Rohit - published by Packt Publishing (172 pages; published: 2016-09; ISBN: 9781785882012)
 - [Julia Solutions](https://www.packtpub.com/big-data-and-business-intelligence/julia-solutions-video) by Jalem Raj Rohit - A comprehensive guide to learn data science for a Julia programmer - Produced by Packt Publishing (2 hours and 52 minutes long; published: January 31, 2017; ISBN: 9781787283299)
 - [Getting Started with Julia](https://www.packtpub.com/application-development/getting-started-julia-video) by Erik Engheim - Learn the new language Julia for high performance technical computing - Produced by Packt Publishing (9 hours and 50 minutes long; published: March 31, 2017; ISBN: 9781786462978)
+- [Learning Julia](https://www.packtpub.com/application-development/learning-julia) by Anshul Joshi, Rahul Lakhanpal (316 pages; published: November 2017; ISBN: 9781785883279).
+This book shows you how to write effective functions, reduce code redundancies, and improve code reuse.
+It will be helpful for new programmers who are starting out with Julia to explore its wide and ever-growing package ecosystem and also for experienced developers/statisticians/data scientists who want to add Julia to their skill-set.

 # Tutorials